Buridan's ass: Application to digital logic: metastability

 A version of Buridan's principle occurs in electrical engineering.
 Specifically, the input to a digital logic gate must convert a continuous voltage value into either a 0 or a 1, which is typically sampled and then processed.
 If the input is changing and at an intermediate value when sampled, the input stage acts like a comparator.
 The voltage value can then be likened to the position of the ass, and the values 0 and 1 represent the bales of hay.
 As in the situation of the starving ass, there exists an input on which the converter cannot make a proper decision, and the output remains balanced in a metastable state between the two stable states for an undetermined length of time, until random noise in the circuit makes it converge to one of the stable states.

-In asynchronous circuits, arbiters are used to make the decision.
-They guarantee that up to one outcome is selected at any given point in time, but may take an indeterminate (albeit typically extremely short) time to choose.

 The metastability problem is a significant issue in digital circuit design, and metastable states are a possibility wherever asynchronous inputs (digital signals not synchronized to a clock signal) occur.
 The ultimate reason the problem is manageable is that the probability of a metastable state persisting longer than a given time interval t is an exponentially declining function of t.
 In electronic devices, the probability of such an "undecided" state lasting longer than a matter of nanoseconds, while always possible, can be made negligibly low.

+In asynchronous system design, arbiter circuits have been developed to make such decisions.
+They can reduce to insignificance the probability that a metastable state occurs, at the cost of increased decision time.